Torajabu/Face-Recognition-with-OpenCV-and-face_recognition/README.md

 This project demonstrates real-time face recognition using a webcam feed.
 The script leverages OpenCV for video processing and the `face_recognition` library for face detection and recognition.

-## Data Flow Diagram & Architecture
+## Data Flow Diagram & System Architecture
 ![architecture](https://github.com/Torajabu/Face-Recognition-with-OpenCV-and-face_recognition/blob/main/Arch.png)